How to Keep Love Alive Long After “I Do”!

 This last step might seem a little understated, but it could not have more of an impact on the overall health of the relationship.

 Make it a practice to ask your partner about their day – every day!
 The simple question shows that you’re curious about their life, even if it doesn’t always directly involve you.
 It shows that you care and that you’re invested in their daily satisfaction as much as your own.
+It helps to keep love alive!
 Plus, the more you ask them, the more likely it is they’ll return the interest!

 There are many ways to make love last long beyond your wedding day.
 Oftentimes couples will find what works best for them based on trial and error.
 It doesn’t matter what your steps to happily ever after are – as long as they work for you!